en-wl/wordlist/README.md

 Variant Translation
 -------------------

-SCOWL contains all the information in VarCon but the resulting file format does not lead to easy translation.
+The database contains all the information in VarCon but the resulting file format does not lead to easy translation.
 The underlying database does.

 Within the database any words with the same `group_id` and `pos` are